Table of Contents

 Cultivating an inclusive workplace culture is rooted in understanding your employees.
 What inspires.
 What demoralizes.
 What challenges.
 What engages.
-Do LGBTQ2+ people flourish in your organization?
-Are they able to bring their whole self to work, to show their true colours?
+Do LGBTQ+ people flourish in your organization?
+Are they able to bring their whole self to work, to show their true colors?

 Sexual identification and gender identity (SOGI) give metrics you can relate to the recruitment, promotion and retention of queer folk.
 It arms you with concrete numbers to advocate to leaders and set tangible goals.

-Rather than start from scratch, FE.MIN.UITY’S Diversity, Equity and Inclusion (DEI) specialists Dr. Sara Saska – who uses the pronouns she/her/hers, and Keith Plummer – who uses they/them/their, advocate using proven policies and practices to guide your own.
+Rather than start from scratch, FE.MIN.UITY’S Diversity, Equity and Inclusion (DE&I) specialists Dr. Sara Saska – who uses the pronouns she/her/hers, and Keith Plummer – who uses they/them/theirs, advocate using proven policies and practices to guide your own.
 Here are 22 top tips and best practices Saska and Plummer recommend:

-2. Anytime you put out a self-identification inquiry include fields so people can clarify aspects of their gender ID.
-This can include anything from job application forms and corporate communique to employee benefits, and equal employment opportunity reporting.
+- Anytime you put out a self-identification inquiry include fields so people can clarify aspects of their gender ID.
+This can include anything from job application forms and corporate communique to employee benefits and equal employment opportunity reporting.

-5. Remember that behind every pronoun is a person.
-Using someone’s pronouns is one of the best ways to show validation, dignity and respect.
-Encourage leaders and employees to include their pronouns in introductions, email signatures, video conferencing usernames, nametags and company bios.
+- Remember behind every pronoun is a person.
+Using someone’s pronouns is one of the best ways to show validation, dignity, and respect.
+Encourage leaders and employees to include their pronouns in introductions, email signatures, video conferencing usernames, name tags, and company bios.
 Commit to correcting your colleagues when they misgender someone.

-6. Use the singular “they” or rephrase the language that you use to avoid using he/she on forms, employee handbooks, written policies, and the likes.
+- Use the singular “they” or rephrase the language you use to avoid using he/she on forms, employee handbooks, written policies, and the likes.
 In cases where using “they” may have a liability associated with plurality, consider alternative words like the applicant, the employee, the individual, or the person.

 Co-create your culture through inclusionary measures

-7. Use climate surveys, something WorkTango’s team can support you with.
+- Use climate surveys, something WorkTango’s Surveys & Insights platform can support you with.
 These surveys can be sent organization-wide or tailored to specific geographic regions and divisions.
 Build-in questions to capture data on queer experiences in your workplace.
 If your company operates in a variety of countries, data privacy regulations vary from one country to another.
 Make sure your approach is secure and legally compliant.
 IBM for example makes it possible for employees in 40 different countries, covering around 87% of their workforce, to provide their own self identified sexual orientation and gender identity.

-8. Communicate aggregate findings.
+- Communicate aggregate findings.
 Sometimes in order to protect folks, you may need to get a little crafty and bake their experiences into your recommendations.
-In other words, find other pathways to make sure that information that’s important is conveyed and shared strategically while still protecting individuals.
+In other words, find other pathways to make sure information that’s important is conveyed and shared strategically while still protecting individuals.

-9. Use inclusive language day-to-day.
-True it does ask something of you, but you never know who you’ll be signalling to – that you want to be inclusive.
-You never know who you might be uplifting – just by adopting inclusive language.
-It’s going to take practise.
+- Use inclusive language day-to-day.
+True it does ask something of you, but you never know who you’ll be signaling to that you want to be inclusive.
+You never know who you might be uplifting just by adopting inclusive language.
+It’s going to take practice.
 But it’s meaningful practice.

-10. Extend your inclusive approach to restroom facilities.
+- Extend your inclusive approach to restroom facilities.
 All things being equal, employees should be able to use the bathroom that aligns with their gender identity.
-Ideally, if infrastructure and resources are available to create “all gender” multi-stall bathroom and change room facilities, or minimally, convert single-stall restrooms to an “all-gender” facility.
+Ideally, if infrastructure and resources are available, create “all gender” multi-stall bathroom and change room facilities, or minimally, convert single-stall restrooms to an “all-gender” facility.
 Identify restrooms on all building maps with “all gender” facilities clearly indicated.

-11. If your organization has dress codes and grooming policies make sure guidelines don’t use gendered pronouns.
-Simply spell out specific rules (by clothing for instance: black pant or skirt, white shirt or blouse).
+- If your organization has dress codes and grooming policies make sure guidelines don’t use gendered pronouns.
+Simply spell out specific rules (by clothing for instance: black pants or skirt, white shirt or blouse)

-13. Feature your commitment to DEI generally and queer-inclusion specifically in your policies and practices and share this information on your Careers page.
+- Feature your commitment to DE&I generally and queer-inclusion specifically in your policies and practices and share this information on your Careers page.

-14. Support organizations that do really good work in the LGBTQ2+ community; be vocal about that.
+- Support organizations that do really good work in the LGBTQ+ community; be vocal about that.
 And active.

-15. Whether it’s internship programs or employee referrals, onboarding or other training mechanisms for your people, keep your lens on LGBTQ2+ inclusion.
+- Whether it’s internship programs or employee referrals, onboarding or other training mechanisms for your people, keep your lens on LGBTQ+ inclusion.

-16. Embrace intersectionality.
+- Embrace intersectionality.
 Be inclusive with your pride symbolism.
-The rainbow-coloured flag most of us are familiar with, for instance, has evolved to represent the broader queer spectrum.
-Forbes recently published a piece about the Progress Flag, describing how it features black and brown stripes to represent people of colour, and baby blue, pink and white to include the trans flag in its design.
+The rainbow-colored flag most of us are familiar with has evolved to represent the broader queer spectrum.
+Forbes recently published a piece about the Progress Flag, describing how it features black and brown stripes to represent people of color, and baby blue, pink and white to include the trans flag in its design.
 Companies around the world have been adopting the Progress Flag in their branding including companies like Pfizer and LinkedIn.
 Make a positive statement by doing the same.

-17. When it comes to employee resource groups (ERGs), create intersectional programming and make sure it has an executive sponsor, someone who’s an influential and respected leader that can be a designated mentor and advocate to the executive team, making sure the LGBTQ2+ voice is actually heard.
+- When it comes to employee resource groups (ERGs), create intersectional programming and make sure it has an executive sponsor, someone who’s an influential and respected leader that can be a designated mentor and advocate to the executive team to ensure the LGBTQ+ voice is actually heard.

 Ensure employee benefits programs are queer-inclusive

-19. Recognize the diversity of family arrangements and reflect this inclusion in your family leave policies and benefits.
-Chosen family may include close friends that are considered the equivalent of family, partner, extended kin, in-laws, or unrelated persons in someone’s care.
+- Recognize the diversity of family arrangements and reflect this inclusion in your family leave policies and benefits.
+Chosen family may include close friends—the equivalent of family, partner, extended kin, in-laws—or unrelated persons in someone’s care.
 Include non-birth fathers, mothers and adoptive parents in parental leave policies.

 Do your homework and offer international assignments with sensitivity

-By sowing an open mindset among leaders, managers, and employees, by embedding these sorts of policies and practices into your DEI initiatives, all people in your workplace (not just those who identify under the LGBTQ2+ umbrella) will thrive and grow – enriching the cultural roots of your organization.
+By sowing an open mindset among leaders, managers, and employees, by embedding these sorts of policies and practices into your DE&I initiatives, all people in your workplace (not just those who identify under the LGBTQ+ umbrella) will thrive and grow – enriching the cultural roots of your organization.